mrsonne/hubit/examples/wall/README.md

 By using different queries it is straight forward to set up reports for different audiences, each with a customized content, but based on the same model and the same input.
 Such different reports can service different stakeholders e.g. management, internal design engineers, clients or independent verification agencies.

 ### Components
-The source code for the wall model components can be found in the `components` folder and are referenced from `model.yml`.
+The source code for the wall model components can be found in the `example/wall/components` folder and are referenced from [`the model configuration file`](https://github.com/mrsonne/hubit/tree/master/examples/wall/model.yml).
 A time delay has been added in some of the components to simulate a heavy computational load or a latency in a web service.
-The time delay illustrates the asynchronous capabilities in `hubit`.
+The time delay illustrates the asynchronous capabilities in `Hubit`.

 Some of the calculation components deals with the physics part of the wall model.
 These components include

-1. `thermal_conductivity.py`.
+1. [`thermal_conductivity.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/components/thermal_conductivity.py).
 Simple lookup of thermal conductivities based on the material name.
-2. `thermal_profile.py`.
+2. [`thermal_profile.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/components/thermal_profile.py).
 A calculation of the temperature for all wall layers in a segment as well as the heat flux in the segment.
 We assume one-dimensional heat flow, and thus each segment can be treated independently.
-3. `heat_flow.py`.
+3. [`heat_flow.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/components/heat_flow.py).
 Calculates the heat flow through a segment.
-4. `heat_transfer_number.py`.
+4. [`heat_transfer_number.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/components/heat_transfer_number.py).
 Calculates the overall heat transfer number and wall energy classification.
 The wall energy classification ranges from A to D where A indicates the most insulating wall (best) and D indicates the least insulating wall (worst).

 Many (all) of the components could have been joined in a single component, but here they are kept as  separate components to increase modularity, to assure that any query only spawns a minimum of calculations and to maximize the potential speed-up obtained by multi-processing.

 The wall cost is calculated by the two components below

-5. `segment_cost.py`.
+5. [`segment_cost.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/components/segment_cost.py).
 Calculates wall segment cost.
 In the code notice how segments with type 'window' are handled differently compared to other segments types.
-6. `total_cost.py`.
+6. [`total_cost.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/components/total_cost.py).
 Calculates wall total cost.

 To support the cost calculations two extra engineering components are included

-7. `volume.py`.
+7. [`volume.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/components/volume.py).
 Calculates the volume of wall layers.
-8. `weight.py`.
+8. [`weight.py`](https://github.com/mrsonne/hubit/tree/master/examples/wall/components/weight.py).
 Calculates the weight of wall layers.

-#### Call graph & multi-processing
+### Call graph & multi-processing

-`hubit` is event-driven and components are spawned dynamically.
+`Hubit` is event-driven and components are spawned dynamically.
 The bindings that are used to set up the relations between components are defined in `model.yml`

 To illustrate the cascade of events that spawn the necessary calculations let us consider a query for the wall `total_cost`.
 In the model file the total cost is _provided_ by `total_cost.py`.